Diokuz/baron/readme.md

 ## Advanced usage

 You can do everything you want with CSS of your custom scrollbar.
-There some required and recommended css rules (see BASE section in [skins](skins/styles.css)), dont forget to use them.
+There some required and recommended css rules (see [base css](baron.css)), dont forget to use them.

-You can change html-template, if you need that, and there many options (see [API](docs/api.md)).
+You can change html-template, if you need that, and there many options (see [API](docs/api.md)) for all features, described above.

+## Nested scrollers

+Baron do support nested scrollers.
+To make scrollers happy, follow the rule:

+* Initialize baron instances from ancestor to descendant scrollers order.

+Third World War will not begun if you break that rule, but there may be some bad user-experience with baron-instances updates (when size of one scroller depends on size of another).
+Use `/demo` as example.

 ## [Chaining](docs/chaining.md)